totallynotdavid/megaloader/README.md

 ## Getting started

-The package has an utomatic URL detection system makes downloading content straightforward.
+The package has an automatic URL detection system that makes downloading content straightforward.
 The package analyzes URLs and selects the appropriate plugin automatically (see [plugins](megaloader/plugins/__init__.py)), requiring only the URL and destination path.